 Suggest taking your parent out

-If you think it is just sweat that you are smelling, then I would suggest that you offer to take your loved one out for a treat, once or twice a week.
+If you think it is just sweat that you smell, then I would suggest that you offer to take your loved one out for a treat, once or twice a week.

 Hopefully, this will get them to shower or bathe beforehand, and if you’re lucky they may even say that they need a hand.